#1 Home Improvement Retailer

 What planting zone am I in?

-Check the USDA growing zone map, as planting zones have shifted over the years.
+Check the USDA plant hardiness zone map, as planting zones have shifted slightly through the years.
 Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

 If the soil is pliable and warm, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for how and when to sow seeds.
+Consult your seed package for how and when to sow seeds.

-Do I have to harden off my seedlings before planting them outside?
+Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
-Hardening is the process of getting them used to outdoor life and the fluctuating spring weather.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
+Hardening allows your seedlings to adjust to outdoor life, spring rains, and temperature swings, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.
-Hardening also makes your plants more resilient to a sudden cold snap.

 Should I use peat moss starters or coir starters?

-Seed starters, full of nutrients in pots or pellets, work for new and experienced gardeners.
+Seed starters, full of nutrients in convenient pellets or pots, work for new and experienced gardeners alike.
 You don't have to use these starters if you're planting in soil, but you may want to.
-Starting seeds in peat pots works best for delicately rooted plants like cucumbers and eggplant, as well as flowers that need acidic soil.
+Starting seeds in peat pots works best for delicately rooted plants like carrots and beets, as well as flowers that require an acidic pH.
 Some people prefer coir starters instead, as they have a neutral pH.
 Check what type of soil your plants need to help narrow it down, and chat with a garden center associate if you need more info.

 The Home Depot Garden Center at E Kennewick